- Do not cut pieces smaller than 20 cm (8 in.) in length.

 Why does my Mitre saw cut crooked?

 The reason for this is because of the way the saw is tilted.
 Once the saw is ready to make a bevel cut, the blade pulls the material in towards the saw blade.
 If the material is not secure, the material will move mid-cut and make the miter saw bevel cut not straight.
+This may also happen when using poor quality cheap miter saws.

 What is the difference between a slide compound miter saw and a regular miter saw?